-1 Hello
+1 Hello 1

 World

-2 Hello World
+2 Hello World 1

 A digital signature applied on the first segment will not validate the second one, although it should be semantically valid for both cases.
-Such false negatives are very often a result of simple document editing (but not altering) by various applications.
+Such false negatives are very often as a result of simple document editing (but not altering) by various applications.
 A relying party, who does not need to be aware of the underlying protocols, would be rather confused in front of this case.
-A parsing of the above HTML code by a canonicalisation procedure would ensure that only the second of the above equivalent codes would have been signed, thus avoiding false negatives.
+A parsing of the above HTML code by a canonicalization procedure would ensure that only the second of the above equivalent codes would have been signed, thus avoiding false negatives.

-A counterexample for both false positives and false negatives is the case of Code signing.
+As a counterexample for both false positives and false negatives we may view the case of Code signing.
 In this case, the identified problems on the syntactic transformations of the data do not stand, since the signer of the code of a program wishes to sign the binary component itself, rather than the syntactic component or the meaning it bears.
 This is due to the fact that a digital signature is used here for security purposes only, in terms of authenticity and integrity, while a relying party is not interested in the context of the code, its syntax or its semantic part.
 The executable code (binary component) also, is a machine-readable document that is not parsed by any transformation procedure.

-V. SCORING THE STRUCTURAL RELIABILITY OF A SYNTACTIC COMPONENT

-It has been shown that the signed syntactic component is the tool based on which the signer and the relying party will communicate regarding a certain state of affairs.
-Focusing on the fact that the transformational procedures affect the resulting structure of a syntactic component, what can be done is to find the structural characteristics of the syntactic component that are related to the possible quantity of information that can be created by the signer or/and the relying party.
-This will provide the opportunity to enhance the structural reliability of the syntactic component and consequently the confidence level of the respective signed message in an e-commerce environment.
+V. SCORING THE STRUCTURAL RELIABILITY OF A SYNTACTIC COMPONENT tool based on which the signer and the relying party will communicate regarding a certain state of affairs.
+Focusing on the fact that the transformational procedures affect the resulting structure of a syntactic component, what can be done is to find the structural characteristics of the syntactic component which are related to the possible quantity of information that can be created by the cognitive agent.
+This will give us the opportunity to enhance the structural reliability of the syntactic component and consequently the confidence level of the respective signed document in a pervasive environment.